Elaborate the effectiveness of audio-visual media in Development Support Communication activities with special reference to Pakistan setting?

 1. Computer based Presentation

 The availability of affordable software and new technology has made computer based presentations the visual aid of choice in most business situations.
 What used to take weeks of preparation and an outside production house can now be created by you at your desktop.
 Computer-based presentations can be real-time or prepared in advance.
 Real-time presenting is useful when the audience needs to see immediate results or the software in action–like financial brainstorming sessions or software training.
-Prepared presentations can be simple text slides or with the integration of text, graphics, animation, video, and sound sophisticated multimedia productions.
+Prepared presentations can be simple text slides or with the integration of text, graphics, animation, video, and sound sophisticated multimedia productions in Development Support Communication.

 When we need to show real-life motion in your presentation, video is the most effective medium.
 Video clips are used with computer graphics to create multimedia presentations.
 These presentations incorporate text, graphics, animation, and motion video.
-Portable video projectors have made video practical for everyday meetings as well as group presentations.
+Portable video projectors have made video practical for everyday meetings as well as group presentations in Development Support Communication.

 These cost-effective, plug-and-play projectors allow you to project high-quality video images from VCRs, cameras, laser disc players, and CD players.